Bridge of Spies (film): Development

-Bridge of Spies is an American-German co-production based on a script written by Matt Charman and the Coen brothers.
+Bridge of Spies is an American-Indian-German-British co-production based on a script written by Matt Charman and the Coen brothers.
 Studio Babelsberg co-produced and oversaw production services for the film.
 James Donovan wrote an account of the incident in 1964 under the title Strangers on a Bridge: The Case of Colonel Abel and Francis Gary Powers.
 The historical background to the U-2 incident and the story of former West Berlin CIA chief William King Harvey and Operation Gold was published in Rory MacLean's Berlin: Portrait of a City Through the Centuries (2014).
 Soviet intelligence officer Rudolf Abel, who lived and operated in Brooklyn Heights, did dead drops of stolen documents in Prospect Park.
 His arrest and history were discussed by Truman Capote, another Heights resident at the time, in his book A House on the Heights.

 Charman became interested in Donovan's story after reading a footnote about him in An Unfinished Life: John F. Kennedy, 1917–1963.
 After meeting with Donovan's son in New York City, Charman pitched the story to several studios and DreamWorks bought it.
-Studio co-founder Steven Spielberg became interested in the film and decided to direct.
+Studio co-founder Steven Spielberg became interested in the script, and decided to direct the film, because his own father traveled to Moscow on a business trip at the time and saw and photographed the wreckage of Powers's plane on public display.
 Marc Platt and Kristie Macosko Krieger attached themselves as producers along with Spielberg.
 Joel and Ethan Coen revised Charman's original script.
 According to Charman, the brothers "were able to really punch up the negotiations on the back end of the movie, then they handed the baton back to me to do a pass after they did their pass, to make the movie just sit in a place we all wanted it to.
 The flavor they brought is so fun and enjoyable.
 It needed to be entertaining but truthful."